gangelo/realpage_calculator/README.md

 Some of the other things I would do or do differently would be:

-+ Create additional _IO Interfaces_, one for _file_, and one for _WebSocket_ (I've never use WebSocket before), then create a Rails app host and see how it works.
++ Create additional _IO Interfaces_, for example, a _WebSocket_ (I've never use WebSocket before), then create a Rails app host and see how it works.
 + Refactor `RealPage::Calculator::CalculatorService` to allow _input stack_ as a param during initialization so the _Calculator Service_ state could be restored in a stateless environment, _HTTP Interface_ for example.
 + Provide a means of _setting_ (in the case of stateful environments) or _accepting_ (in the case of stateless environments) a locale to be used for localization.
 + Refactor `RealPage::Calculator::InputToken` into a base class by eliminating calculator-specific command methods (class and instance) and force _Calculator Services_ to implement their own, calculator-specific _InputToken_ class.
 It's not very extensible the way it is.